kevbuh/mcm_keviansud/README.md

 ### Github Commands

-Add ALL files that you have changed:\n
+Add ALL files that you have changed:
--> git add .
+--> git add .

 Add certain files
--> git add filename
+--> git add filename

 Commit the changes you have made:
--> git commit -m "write whatever"
+--> git commit -m "write whatever"

 Push the changes to everyone:
--> git push
+--> git push